cinchy-co/Documentation/data-syncs/supported-data-sync-sources/file-based-sources/parquet.md

 Apache Parquet is a file format designed to support fast data processing for complex data, with several notable characteristics:

-**1.** **Columnar:** Unlike row-based formats such as CSV or Avro, Apache Parquet is column-oriented – meaning the values of each table column are stored next to each other, rather than those of each record:
+**1. Columnar:** Unlike row-based formats such as CSV or Avro, Apache Parquet is column-oriented – meaning the values of each table column are stored next to each other, rather than those of each record:

 **2. Open-source:** Parquet is free to use and open source under the Apache Hadoop license, and is compatible with most Hadoop data processing frameworks.
 To quote the [project website](https://parquet.apache.org/), “Apache Parquet is… available to any project… regardless of the choice of data processing framework, data model, or programming language.”

 **3. Self-describing:** In addition to data, a Parquet file contains metadata including schema and structure.
 Each file stores both the data and the standards used for accessing each record – making it easier to decouple services that write, store, and read Parquet files.

+## Example use case

-**Example Use Case:** You have a parquet file that contains your Employee information.
+You have a parquet file that contains your Employee information.
 You want to use a batch sync to pull this info into a Cinchy table and liberate your data.

 {% hint style="success" %}
 The Parquet source supports **batch syncs.**